-The Heidi Horten Collection is the new exhibition hotspot in the heart of the historical city of Vienna.
+The Heidi Horten Collection is the exhibition hotspot in the heart of the historical city of Vienna.
 Situated right next to the State Opera, it is a private museum: a passionate female collector’s vision has been fulfilled.
 Spectacular architecture encounters high-caliber works by Klimt, Picasso, and Warhol.

 With great passion and sensitivity, Heidi Horten (1941-2022, born in Vienna) built an art collection of international stature.
 Over decades she has amassed an impressive selection of several hundred paintings, sculptures, and graphic works.
 Her collection provides an overview of how art has developed in the twentieth and twenty-first centuries.

 In one seminal instance, Mrs. Horten acquired some thirty modern and contemporary art masterpieces for many millions at a single auction in London.
 In so doing, she endowed her collection practically overnight, with art-historical significance and a high profile.